alexpunct/google-tag-manager/README.md

 Any support issues can be submitted to support@bitloop.co.uk.

-### 5. Upcoming features
+### 5. Upcoming features and fixes

+* Universal analytics enhanced E-commerce support

+* Set the numeric values as integers

+* Deploy via magento connect

 * Ability to choose in the config which fields you send individually

-* Load the fields from the configuration to make it easier to add new sections/fields

-* New sections and fields to pass more data to GTM

 * Events integration